ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/data-loss-prevention-policies.md

 #### Conditions

 Conditions are important because they determine what types of information you're looking for, and when to take an action.
-For example, you might choose to ignore content containing passport numbers unless the content contains more than ten such numbers and is shared with people outside your organization.
+For example, you might choose to ignore content containing passport numbers unless the content contains more than 10 such numbers and is shared with people outside your organization.

 Conditions focus on the **content**, such as what types of sensitive information you're looking for, and also on the **context**, such as who the document is shared with.
-You can use conditions to assign different actions to different risk levels -- for example, sensitive content shared internally might be lower risk and require fewer actions than sensitive content shared with people outside the organization.
+You can use conditions to assign different actions to different risk levels.
+For example, sensitive content shared internally might be lower risk and require fewer actions than sensitive content shared with people outside the organization.

 ![List showing available DLP conditions](media/0fa43f90-d007-4506-ae93-43e8424fe103.png)